godinhojoao/dsa-studies/algorithm-complexity-analysis/part1-bigO.md

   return matrix;
 }
 ```
-## Determining Complexity of Recursive Algorithm
+## Determining the Complexity of a Recursive Algorithm

 - In this section, we will see how to determine **space and time complexity** for **recursive algorithms**, but we will not dive deeply into Recurrence Relations and the Master Theorem.
 - We’ll use the classic example: recursive Fibonacci.